QuantEcon/lecture-python-programming.myst/lectures/sympy.md

                       T: T_value})
 ```

-Note how precision changes using different methods.

-We encourage readers to read more about how SymPy uses different methods to evaluate a function/expression.
+It is useful to be aware that precision can be different depending on the method used to evaluate a function or solve an expression.

 As a recap, we can `lambdify` a function to take a range of values.